CallumM1999/Eleganta/DOCUMENTATION.md

 - Delete
 - Options

 Those are specific methods.
+There are also two less specitic route method types.

-Another Route function is Match.
-Match will accept an array of route methods.
+The first method is Match, which accepts an array of methods.

     Route::match(['get', 'post'], '/settings', 'Base@settings');

-The final method is any, which accepts any method.
+The second method is Any, which will accept any method.

     Route::any('/settings', 'Base@settings');

 ### Route Paths

-Asterisks accept any path.
+If a path is set to an asterisk, it will accept any path.

     Route::get('*', 'Base@settings');

-Paths can also accept multiple parameters, which will be returned in the __$params__ array.
+A path can also accept parameters.
+A parameter is set with curly braces, and the value is returned in the __$params__ array.

     Route::get('/users/{id}', 'Base@settings');

 ### Route controller

+The last part is the controller.
+The controller is where any logic processing is done and can access the model.
+The controller then passes this data to the view.

-The final part of a route is the controller.
-This can either reference a controller method, or it can be an inline function.
+A controller can either be a class method or an inline function.

-The first part references the controller, whereas the last section references the method.

-    class Base extends \Controller {
-        public function index() {
-            $data = [
-                "title" => "Eleganta",
-                "copy" => "A simple PHP MVC framework."
-            ];

-            View::render('index', $data);
-        }
+    Route::get('/settings', 'Base@settings');

 Or as an inline function.

-    Route::get('/settings', function($request, $response) {
+    Route::get('/settings', function($request, $params) {

-        $data = [
-            "title" => "Eleganta",
-            "copy" => "A simple PHP MVC framework."
-        ];

         View::render('settings');
-    })
+    });

 ### Route Middleware

-Route middleware is added between the path and the controller.
-Middleware has access to the __$request__ array, which will be passed down to the controller.
+Middleware is an optional part of a route.
+Middleware is a reusable function that is inserted before the controller.

-Middleware can eiither be an inline function, or in the Middleware class.
-There is no real function to the Middleware class, it's just a tidy location.
+Middleware can either be an inline function or a method in the Middleware class.

     Route::get('/settings', function($request) {

         // Do something
         return $request;

     },'Base@settings');

 Or in the Middleware class.

-    Route::get('/settings', Middleware::auth,'Base@settings');
+    Route::get('/settings', Middleware::auth, 'Base@settings');

 ## Controller

-This is the layout for creating a controller.
+Below is the layout for a controller.

-__$request__ and __$params__ are passed into the method.
-The request array is used by middleware to pass data.
-The params array contains data from encoded URLs.
+__$request__ and __$params__ are passed into each method.
+The __$request__ array is used by middleware to pass data.
+The __$params__ array will contain data from encoded URLs.

     namespace Controller;